IKIM-Essen/ClusterDocs/meta/ROLLOUT_READINESS.md

 # ClusterDocs NG production-candidate status

-Review date: 4 August 2026
+Review date: 9 August 2026

 ## Current decision

-ClusterDocs NG is **ready to begin structured expert and novice review**.
-It is not yet approved for public production.
-The automated candidate gate now keeps those two decisions separate: human review can start without weakening the fail-closed production gate.
+ClusterDocs NG has completed expert content review.
+Novice acceptance is scheduled immediately after the new site is rolled out and therefore does not block the initial switch; it does block declaring rollout complete.
+The site is not yet approved for public production because the remaining operational, media, institutional, and accessibility gates are still fail-closed.

 ## Completed in this round

 - Verified the expanded 17-video RCC handoff locally: the exact filename set, 122,808,554 total bytes, SHA-256 values, H.264 1280×720 video, stereo AAC, and durations match `config/media-manifest.yml`.
-- Prepared the RCC documentation-vhost target and a fail-closed activation gate.
+- Prepared the separate RCC media-vhost target and a fail-closed activation gate.
 Until DNS, TLS, MIME type, byte ranges, and full downloads pass, the generated site displays a release notice and emits no MP4 URL.
-- Replaced the obsolete GitHub Pages handoff with an RCC-vhost deployment, acceptance, activation, and rollback runbook. `site_status` remains `staging` until the operational, human, and institutional gates close.
+- Reworked publication so Gitea replaces the current GitHub Pages content with the NG build. `site_status` remains `staging` until the operational, human, and institutional gates close.
 - Archived the speculative rollout page and removed “RCC Connect” and rollout language from public instructions.
 Users are directed to the current institutional RCC configuration and support route.